 We view overall asset quality as good.
-DLG has a relatively conservative investment portfolio, with 98% invested in bonds and cash as at 30 March 2013 (YE12: 99% & YE11: 93%), although the high weighting to corporate bonds has been a recent feature.
-The YE12 high risk assets as a % of equity ratio was very low at 5.1% (YE11: 2.6%) and DLG currently has no equities exposure.
+DLG has a relatively conservative investment portfolio, with 98% invested in bonds and cash as at 30 September 2013 (YE12: 99% & YE11: 93%), although the high weighting to corporate bonds has been a recent feature.
+The YE12 high risk assets as a % of equity (which for the purposes of our metrics includes equity credit from the Group's subordinated debt) ratio was very low at 5% (YE11: 2.8%) and DLG currently has no equities exposure.

-The credit quality of the fixed income portfolio is very good, with around 90% of the corporate bond (47% of total invested assets) and government bond (28% of total invested assets) portfolio rated A or higher at YE12.
-DLG has no exposure to peripheral European sovereign debt and only £68m of corporate bond exposure to Italy, Ireland and Spain.
-However, there is concentration risk in the government bond portfolio via its significant proportion of UK gilts, and within the corporate bond portfolio there is significant albeit reduced exposure to the banking sector.
+The credit quality of the fixed income portfolio is very good, with around 87% of the fixed income portfolio rated A or higher at H1 13, although during 2013 DLG has increased the weighting to BBB credit within its corporate debt securities.
+DLG has no exposure to peripheral European sovereign debt and only £45m of corporate bond exposure to Italy, Ireland and Spain at H1 13.
+However, there is concentration risk in the government bond portfolio via its significant proportion of UK gilts, and within the corporate bond portfolio there remains significant exposure to the banking sector.

-DLG, which has adopted an independent (of RBSG) investment management and treasury function, completed at Q1 13 the repositioning of the credit part of its investment portfolio with an allocation of 61%.
-At Q1 13, corporate bonds represented 52% of invested assets, which is significantly larger than a number of UK/European P&C peers.
+DLG, which has adopted an independent (of RBSG) investment management and treasury function, has been repositioning the credit part of its investment portfolio.
+At Q3 13, the credit allocation had increased to 65% (YE12: 57%) with corporate bonds representing 57% (YE12: 48%) of invested assets, which is significantly larger than a number of UK/European P&C peers.
+The Group is also planning an investment of around 5% of invested assets in structured credit.

-DLG's asset quality benefits from its relatively low, albeit increased level of reinsurance recoverables, which at YE12 were 40% of equity (YE11: 20%), and still low level of reported goodwill & intangible assets (including DAC) which at YE12 were c.26% of equity (YE11: 17%).
+DLG's asset quality benefits from its relatively low, albeit increased level of reinsurance recoverables, which at YE12 were 38% of equity (YE11: 22%), and still low level of reported goodwill & intangible assets (including DAC) which at YE12 were c.25% of equity (YE11: 19%).